rajat343/cmpe_272_rajat/hello_world_microservice/README.md

 docker network create <network_name> (eg. docker network create my_network)

 ## Hello Service

 To build docker image for hello-service, go to the hello directory and run below commands. docker build -t hello-service -f hello.Dockerfile .
-Run the image using below command docker run -d --name hello-container --network my_network -p 3001:3001 hello-service (If container is running you could test it by going to url http://localhost:3001/hello => returns "Hello") For kubernetes we need to push it to the docker hub use below commands for that docker tag hello-service:latest rajatmishra343/hello-service:latest (rajatmishra343 is my docker username) and docker push rajatmishra343/hello-service:latest
+Run the image using below command: docker run -d --name hello-container --network my_network -p 3001:3001 hello-service (If container is running you could test it by going to url http://localhost:3001/hello => returns "Hello") For kubernetes we need to push it to the docker hub.
+Use below commands to tag the image: docker tag hello-service:latest rajatmishra343/hello-service:latest (rajatmishra343 is my docker username) Use below commands to push the image: docker push rajatmishra343/hello-service:latest

 ## World Service

-docker build -t world-service -f world.Dockerfile . docker run -d --name world-container --network my_network -p 3002:3002 world-service (If container is running you could test it by going to url http://localhost:3002/world => return "World") docker tag world-service:latest rajatmishra343/world-service:latest docker push rajatmishra343/world-service:latest
+To build docker image for world-service, go to the world directory and run below commands. docker build -t world-service -f world.Dockerfile .

+Run the image using below command docker run -d --name world-container --network my_network -p 3002:3002 world-service

+(If container is running you could test it by going to url http://localhost:3002/world => return "World") docker tag world-service:latest rajatmishra343/world-service:latest docker push rajatmishra343/world-service:latest

 ## Aggregator service

 docker build -t aggregator-service -f aggregator.Dockerfile . docker run -d --name aggregator-container --network my_network -p 3003:3003 aggregator-service (If container is running you could test it by going to url http://localhost:3003/helloworld => return "Hello World")